Ancestry shaking leaf vs. genealogy brick wall. Which is mightier?

 Now I have a complete six-generation chart (in six European countries) at last and a complete seventh isn’t too far behind.
 Join me in the genealogy happy dance!

-*Full disclosure: I’ve never been a fan of the shaking leaves.
+*Full disclosure: I’ve never been a fan of the Ancestry shaking leaf hints.
 I’ve seen too many friends and clients use them without understanding them.
 Result: complete confusion and snarly gnarly trees full of errors.
 But now I must admit one paid off for me.
-For more about using Ancestry’s shaking leaves successfully, click here.
+For more about using Ancestry shaking leaf hints successfully, click here.
+And click on the link for more unusual records in genealogy research.